-Simon Duff has a BSc in Psychology and Physiology (University of Southampton), MSc in Forensic Psychology (University of Surrey), and a PhD in Applied Psychology (University of Cambridge).
+Simon Duff has a BSc in Psychology and Physiology, MSc in Forensic Psychology, and a PhD in Applied Psychology.
 He received a SERC-NATO post-graduate scholarship and worked for 2 years at the University of California, San Diego with Professor Donald Norman.
 After graduating from the Professional Guitar Program at the Musician's Institute of Technology he took up an Assistant Professor post at the Cognitive Section at the University of Bergen, Norway.
 This led to a Senior Research Fellow post and a Lectureship at the Department of Clinical Psychology, University of Liverpool.
 During this time Simon qualified through the BPS Stage II route to become a BPS Chartered and HCPC Registered Forensic Psychologist.
 Simon moved to the University of Nottingham to work on the Doctorate in Forensic Psychology Programme where he is the Director of Stage II Training and Placement Manager.
 He was a member of the Division of Forensic Psychology committee and the BPS Research Board.

-Simon collaborates with a number of international colleagues on projects concerned with stalking and with fringe consciousness, has provided input to the BPS response to the government's plans for new stalking legislation, and is an editor on a number of professional journals.
+Simon has collaborated with a number of international colleagues on projects concerned with stalking and with fringe consciousness, has provided input to the BPS response to the government's plans for new stalking legislation, and is an editor on a number of professional journals.
 As a trained hypnotherapist Simon has been involved in work concerned with the use of hypnosis in changing the quality of life of individuals living with Dementia, with Dr Dan Nightingale.
-Simon is trained in a number of different ways of working with individuals such as EMDR, EFT, and NLP.
+Simon is trained in a number of different ways of working with individuals including EMDR.

 Occasionally Simon works outside of the NHS and has provided expert opinion for the Parole Board, the Courts, MAPPA, and has advised on IPP cases.
-He also provided clinical input to an episode of the ITV program Bad Girls and has spoken on local radio about pornography.
-He will shortly appear on a new television programme for Channel 5.
+He also provided clinical input to an episode of the ITV program Bad Girls, the Channel 5 series, Robbing Your Relatives, and has spoken on radio about pornography and issues of sexual offending.

-Stalking, sexual offending, anger and aggression, communication skills, cognitive interview, the jury, genograms, working with complex cases.
+Stalking, sexual offending, anger and aggression, communication skills, cognitive interview, the jury, genograms, working with complex cases, story completion.

 Aspects of stalking